Hamiltonian circle actions with minimal isolated fixed points: Preliminaries

-Next, for a compact Hamiltonian $S^1$-manifold $M$, the following Lemmas~\ref{c1} and \ref{k|} will be very useful for the proof of our theorems. \begin{lemma} \cite[Lemma 2.3]{L} Let the circle act on a connected compact symplectic manifold $(M, \omega)$ with moment map $\phi\colon M\to\R$.
-Assume $H^2(M; \R) = \R$.
-Then
+Next we state and prove some basic results.
+First, the symplectic class $[\omega]$ of a Hamiltonian $S^1$-manifold can be extended to an equivariant cohomology class $\ut$: \begin{lemma}\cite[Lemma 2.3]{LT} Let the circle act on a compact symplectic manifold $(M,\omega)$ with moment map $\phi \colon M \to \R$.
+Then there exists $\ut =[\omega -\phi t]\in H_{S^1}^2(M;\R)$ such that for any fixed point set component $F$,